uruba/FinanCalc/readme.md

 * **getAnnuityLengthInYears()** – gets the length of the annuity in years
 * **getAnnuityLengthInMonths()** – gets the length of the annuity in months
 * **getAnnuityLengthInDays()** – gets the length of the annuity in days
-* **getAnnuityEndDate(DateTime $startDate)** – gets the ending date of the annuity as a DateTime object, based on the starting date passed as a parameter
+* **getAnnuityEndDate(DateTime $startDate)** – gets the ending date of the annuity as a DateTime object, based on the starting date passed in as a parameter
 * **getAnnuityPresentValue(AnnuityPaymentTypes $annuityType)** – gets the present value of the annuity
   * *AnuityPaymentTypes $annuityType* = determines whether the payments are made either at the beginning or the end of each of the annuity's periods
     [*optional for perpetuities*]